-When many Rebels first get into weight lifting, the process of figuring out what weight to start with can be daunting and even cause some to not bother starting at all.
+When many people first get into weightlifting, the process of figuring out what weight to start with can be daunting and even cause some to not bother starting at all.

 We often hear questions like:

 - If my program wants me to be doing 5 sets of 5 at 80% of my 1 rep max, how do I figure out my 1 rep max?

 - What if it doesn’t give any percentages at all?

 - How do I know what weights I should be doing?